 Generally, all of the proposed MAs indirectly support the various Delta agencies plans and policies regarding sustainability and viability of the Delta agricultural economy, preservation of the Legacy Community's unique history and sense of place, and opportunities for public recreation and ecosystem enhancement (where feasible).
 The only MA components that could conflict with existing regulations could be those that propose seepage/stability berms and possibly the access road/flood fight berm, if their final configuration would affect a substantial acreage of important farmland of regional and statewide significance within the study area.
-Although most restrictions regarding agricultural land conversion address conversion to urban uses, the concept of taking agricultural land out of production due to flood management facilities would need to be explored further before implementation of any MA.
+Although most restrictions regarding agricultural land out of production due to flood management facilities would need to be explored further before implementation of any MA.